 - Increased satisfaction in their careers

 Some evidence suggests that 91 percent of workers who have a mentor are satisfied with their jobs.
 That portion drops significantly among those who don’t have a mentor — more than 40 percent of employees without this type of role model have considered quitting in the last three months.
 Mentored employees also tend to feel more positively about their organizations as a whole.
 They’re far less likely to quit their jobs.
-In fact, a recent study found that the retention rate for mentees was 72 percent.
-Non-participants experienced a rate of just 49 percent.
+In fact, a recent study found that the retention rates for mentees are 50 percent higher than those not mentored.